 (I wore these leggings while pregnant and then the first few weeks postpartum, game changer!)

 Anything that you are comfortable in, is loose and can easily be nursed in is a win in my book!

 6. Nursing Bra-

-I believe this oil from Primally Pure was key to keeping the skin on my belly, thighs and bottom soft when stretching out during and recovering after pregnancy.
-I honestly wouldn't mind stretch marks, I feel like it's all part of the process but I didn't get ANY on or around my belly and just subtle ones on my behind, I contribute that all to this oil and also think you could use a different all natural oil if you like a certain scent or brand and it would work similarly.
+oil from Primally Pure was key to keeping the skin on my belly, thighs and bottom soft when stretching out during and recovering after pregnancy.
+I honestly wouldn't mind stretch marks, I feel like it's all part of the process.
+But I didn't get ANY on or around my belly and just subtle ones on my behind, I contribute that all to this oil and also think you could use a different all natural oil if you like a certain scent or brand and it would work similarly.

-Overall do NOT overwhelm yourself.
-Like I mentioned, I was most nervous about recovery through the whole process and it turned out to be not as bad as I imagined and honestly having your sweet baby in your arms is all that matters after the fact!
+Overall, do NOT overwhelm yourself.
+Like I mentioned, I was most nervous about recovery through the whole process and it turned out to be not as bad as I imagined.
+Honestly having your sweet baby in your arms is all that matters after the fact!

-These were key in postpartum for me, but I was suggested many other things before I gave birth that were helpful to others, I just didn't end out needing or using all those things.
-Please share in the comments below what you found to be useful and important to your recovery so we can all take note!
+These were key in postpartum for me, but I was suggested many other things before I gave birth that were helpful to others, I just didn't end up needing or using all those things.
+Please share in the comments below what you found useful and important to your recovery so we can all take note!